alexliap/pipeline_opt/README.md

 <!-- ![Downloads](https://static.pepy.tech/badge/simple-serve) -->
 [![cov](https://github.com/alexliap/pipeline_opt/blob/gh-pages/badges/coverage.svg)](https://github.com/alexliap/pipeline_opt/actions)

 Utility framework in order to send your hyperparameter optimization loop to the next level.
-Just define the the you sklearn pipeline steps and let random search determine what is best for your problem.
+Just define the sklearn pipeline steps and let random search determine which pipeline is the best for your problem.

 ### Usage